Tthe rewards of better SME banking are highly worthwhile, not just for banks and their SME customers, but for the economy as a whole.

 Nate Dickerson

-Director, GBRW Consulting
+Director, GBRW Consulting/ Learning

 Joining in 2012, Nate Dickerson is the Director of Credit Risk Management at GBRW.
 Nate’s banking career started with Chase Manhattan, where he enjoyed a 13-year career.
 Responsibilities included domestic and international debt restructuring, credit administration, and relationship management.
 While at Chase, Nate also developed and delivered credit risk management training for Chase’s Credit Training Program.